SamAbaasi/vue-dashboard/README.md

 },
 ```
 ### 3. Validation Rules
-You configure validation rules for your form inputs using the **rules** attribute in your template.
-For example, you've set rules for "User," "Email," and "Password" inputs using **ValidationProvider**.
+I configure validation rules for my form inputs using the **rules** attribute in my template.
+For example, i've set rules for "User," "Email," and "Password" inputs using **ValidationProvider**.

 ### 4. Custom Rules
-You've also created custom validation rules.
-For instance, you've defined a custom rule for the "password" field to ensure it contains at least one uppercase letter, one lowercase letter, and meets specific length criteria.
+I've also created custom validation rules.
+For instance, i've defined a custom rule for the "password" field to ensure it contains at least one uppercase letter, one lowercase letter, and meets specific length criteria.
 This custom rule is added to Vee-Validate using **extend**.

 ### 5. Validation State
-You define a method **getValidationState** to determine the validation state of each input field, which is used to apply CSS classes and styles based on whether the field is valid or not.
+I define a method **getValidationState** to determine the validation state of each input field, which is used to apply CSS classes and styles based on whether the field is valid or not.

 ### 6. Form Submission
 The **ValidationObserver** component is used to handle form submission and validation.
 The **@submit.stop.prevent** event listener calls the **handleSubmit** method when the form is submitted.

 ## Custom Validation Rules
-You've created custom validation rules using Vee-Validate's extend function.
-Here are some details about the custom rule you've defined for passwords:
+I've created custom validation rules using Vee-Validate's extend function.
+Here are some details about the custom rule i've defined for passwords:

 - **Rule Name**: "password"
 - **Validation Logic**: This rule validates that the password contains at least one uppercase letter, one lowercase letter, and falls within a specific length range (4 to 10 characters).
 Additionally, it ensures that there are no spaces in the password.